Can Women Take Men’s Supplements (And Vice Versa?)

 It may be due to herbs’ more holistic, whole-body actions.

-What this means: healing mushrooms and botanicals tend to contain plant compounds that strengthen functions all over the body, not just one or two functions.
+What this means: healing botanicals tend to contain plant compounds that strengthen the whole body, not just one or two functions.

 Studies and traditional knowledge alike have found that each plant, herb, or fungus may have specific actions herbs stimulate.
 But the general effect of herbs like this is to support the underlying foundation of all health.